 Electric car: VND 15,000/pax

-The Audio Guide’s launch offers a better experience as an aid to the docent’s guide at the Independence Palace.
+The launch of the Audio Guide offers a better experience as an aid to the docent’s guide at the Independence Palace.
 You will be provided with a headset and can choose from six available languages (English, French, Japanese, Chinese, Korean, and Vietnamese).
 A presentation in the selected language on the headphones allows you to understand the historical attraction more thoroughly.

-***Notes: Ticket price does not include docent and audio guide; you can request one at the information or front gate booth for a different ticket price.
+***Notes: The ticket price does not include a docent and audio guide; you can request one at the information or front gate booth for a different ticket price.
 A group with a docent is limited to 25 adults/group and 50 kids/group.
 After the tour, you can watch a 25-minute documentary about the Independence Palace.

 Price: VND 90,000/set